 The only time you would have to retest your pasture regularly would be when you were improving it with the addition of manure, fertilisers, minerals or lime.
 A test should always be carried out once the new growth has grown after the applications have been spread.

-What will a full mineral analysis tell me?
+What will a full mineral test of hay, grass or haylage tell me?

 Our analysis includes all the minerals known to be essential in the equine diet, plus levels of antagonist minerals aluminium, lead and molybdenum.